blambeau/phd/writing/NOTES.md

   * Should I really use definition numbers ??
 There's **a lot** of them.

+  * Section 2.4.2: What older reference about negative **MSC**?
+I've put Uchitel:2002 now.
+Uchitel:2003 even says "our inclusion of negative scenarios in MSC specifications is, to the best of our knowledge, novel".
+In admit that the notion of negative **scenario** is older.

   * Section 2.4.5: is the current sequence about bizarre hMSC semantics clearer now?